Show do Milhão: Format

-Twelve potential contestants were introduced by the host, who were assigned a number between 1 and 12.
-A number was then drawn from a box by the host, and the contestant wearing that number was called down to the stage from the gallery.
+Twelve potential contestants were introduced by the host and assigned a number between 1 and 12.
+The host then drew a number from a box, and the contestant wearing that number was called down from the gallery to the stage.

-In the quiz competition, the goal was to answer 16 (or 24 in the 2009 version, or 17 in the 2024 version) consecutive multiple-choice questions, all of increasing difficulty.
-The contestant was presented with the question and four possible answers, and must give the correct answer to the question before being allowed to continue.
-Answering the question correctly will earn the contestant the question's value, while answering incorrectly halved the contestant's total prize fund.
-During the game, the contestant was able to use a set of four ajudas (helps, similar to Who Wants to Be a Millionaire's "lifelines"), of which three of them could be used only once:
+In the quiz competition, the goal was to answer 16 consecutive multiple-choice questions (24 in the 2009 version, 17 in the 2024 version), each one more difficult than the last.
+The contestant faced each question with four possible answers and needed to choose the correct one to continue.
+Answering correctly earned the contestant the value of that question.
+Answering incorrectly halved their total prize fund.
+During the game, the contestant was able to use a set of four ajudas (helps, like 'lifelines' in Who Wants to Be a Millionaire).
+Three of these could be used only once: